svpx/hawk-api/README.md

  ### 6.2 Get all registered Sensors

-  To get a list of all the sensors registred in the database collection.
+  To get a list of all the sensors registered in the database collection.
 Make a GET request to the following API endpoint with the params and your API Key.
   `Ex. /hawk/api/v01/sensor?api_key=YOUR_API_KEY&type=all`

   Example response: